swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingComments.md

 }
 ```

-The comment, `// Assumes the standard lunch menu includes a taco`, are added
+The comment, `// Assumes the standard lunch menu includes a taco`, is added
 to the test.

 The following language comment styles are supported: